A well-written roommate agreement is necessary for having a living environment that is civil and nontoxic with your new roommate.

-A well-written roommate agreement is necessary for having a living environment that is civil and nontoxic with your new roommate.
-Roommate agreements have no strict format but should be clearly written out with bullet points or numbers, and include ideas from everyone involved, especially if they are easily annoyed.
+Roommate agreements have no strict format but should be clearly written out with bullet points or numbers, and include ideas from everyone involved with the roommate living arrangement.

 (Check out my free roommate agreement template at the bottom, just copy and paste it into any text editor and modify to your exact needs, no e-mail required!)